A Guide to Skiing in Vermont

 The Hermitage Club on Haystack Mountain offers a different way to ski.
 It is a limited-membership ski club that is ideal for families.
 Because there are fewer skiers (currently only 700 members), the lifts and slopes are uncrowded, giving you maximum time on the slopes.
 The 75,000-square-foot clubhouse, the largest post-and-beam structure east of the Mississippi River, has restaurants, a spa, gym, sauna, indoor pool and day care facilities for families who want to make a day of it.
 If you know that you and your family will be skiing for years to come, you may want to consider becoming a member.

 Regardless of where and how well you ski, you can always count on there being snow during winter in Vermont.
 Most of the resorts can make snow, so there are no lulls in the season.
-Whenever you plan to go, rest assured that the conditions will be right for a day, a weekend or more of great skiing.This post is a sponsored collaboration between Vermont Department of Tourism and Boston magazine's advertising department.
+Whenever you plan to go, rest assured that the conditions will be right for a day, a weekend or more of great skiing.This is a paid partnership between Vermont Department of Tourism and Boston Magazine's City/Studio